xmlFlow/docxToTEI/README.md

 :heavy_check_mark: Changing the default place of # the style will be a little tricky and can be error phone.
 What about that we support both #SB my sentence SE#.
 We can #SB{} for special cases.

-> --for "edition": <div xml:id="ed" type="edition" xml:lang="nep-san">; @Dulip: since the language can be different here (e.g. new-san) could be have a field for "language" beside "edition" in the template whose content would overwrite the default value in xml:lang?
+> --for "edition": <div xml:id="ed" type="edition" xml:lang="nep-san">; : since the language can be different here (e.g. new-san) could be have a field for "language" beside "edition" in the template whose content would overwrite the default value in xml:lang?

 :heavy_check_mark: What about we write the Langauge in brackets for non-default ones ?
 Edition (isocode of other-language) ?

 > What are the special characteristics of tables

-> `<orig>/<reg>` in `<choice>`, maybe better #reg instead of #orig? @Dulip please change in "Tei example" "corr" to "reg".
-For for <orig> alone: #orig{}? @Dulip, we mark e.g. the nukta sign ( ़) used inside words as <orig>.
+> `<orig>/<reg>` in `<choice>`, maybe better #reg instead of #orig?  please change in "Tei example" "corr" to "reg".
+For for <orig> alone: #orig{}? , we mark e.g. the nukta sign ( ़) used inside words as <orig>.
 If this is done by the editors in the word edition its nasty.
 Could your tool automatically replace all " ़" in the edition by "<orig> ़</orig>"?
 That would be a great help!

 :heavy_check_mark: I have changed `orig` to `reg`.
 I added a new line to replace `.` with a `<orig>.</orig>`